mrshmllow/ghfetch/README.md

 ### Portable Binaries

-Find some fancy auto-built binaries for you to use at https://github.com/bwac2517/ghfetch/releases!
+Find some fancy binaries for you to use at https://github.com/bwac2517/ghfetch/releases!
-Loveingly created by a bot every

 ### Installing with Deno (Recommended)